haproxy/haproxy/doc/lua-api/index.rst

   **context**: body

-  Register an Lua function executed as sample fetch.
+  Register a Lua function executed as sample fetch.
 All the registered sample fetchs can be used in HAProxy with the prefix "lua.".
 A Lua sample fetch return a string as output.
 The registered function can take up to 9 values as parameter.
 All the value are strings.